 Personally, I have a lot of weeds in my own garden.
 I love self-seeded plants.
 They add colour and life, especially in early and mid summer.

 But that’s because I don’t do as much weeding as I should.
 The two are directly connected.
 An easy, relaxed, colourful garden full of self-seeded flowers will also be full of common garden weeds.
 If you are tidy and diligent about weeding, you’re unlikely to get many self-seeders.
 I secretly admire the diligent weeders because I suspect that once they get the weeding under control, they probably need to do less work.

 And at certain times of year, my garden does look very tatty and weed filled.
 So I was interested to see how Jack’s approach could help reduce weeding and help the garden look better.

 A new trend towards common garden weeds?

-I have enjoyed contrasting the immaculately manicured buttercups and long grass in the David Harber garden at RHS Chelsea Flower Show 2019 with the same long grass and weeds effect in my garden.
+I enjoyed contrasting the immaculately manicured buttercups and long grass in the David Harber garden at RHS Chelsea Flower Show 2019 with the same long grass and weeds effect in my garden.

 The trend towards planting mini wildflower meadows is also still growing, even in very small gardens.
 And there is a very narrow divide between weeds and wildflowers.